jrmi/ricochet.js/Readme.md

 if you use a *browser*, *referer* or *origin* should be included by default.

-On the first call of any API endpoint for a specific *siteId*, the file `<ricochetOrigin>/setup.js` is downloaded, decrypted and executed.
+On the first call of any API endpoint for a specific *siteId*, the file `<ricochetOrigin>/setup.js` is downloaded, decrypted and executed by the Ricochet.js server.

-This is the encrypted server side bundle that configure ricochetjs for this *siteid*.
+This is the encrypted server side bundle that configure Ricochet.js for this *siteId*.

 This file MUST exists before being able to call any Rest API.

-The script must define and export a main function that has access to ricochet.js server context.
-The main function is called with an object as parameters that contains the following keys:
+The script must define and export a main function that has access to Ricochet.js server context.
+The main function is called with an object as parameters that contains the following properties:

 - **store**: Allow to access the JSON store.
 - **hooks**: Add some hooks to the store.